editing

 Editor-in-Chief, 2022 – present

-Hinterhaus is a new magazine whose mission is to uplift and empower Berlin with profiles of the people who make it great.
-We seek stories from people in all nightlife areas: breakout DJs (not just famous ones), agents, promoters, sound engineers, safety workers, performance artists, care workers, and more.
-We value diversity and positivity.
-We believe cool comes in many forms.
+We seek stories from those in all nightlife areas: breakout DJs (not just famous ones), promoters, safety workers, door selectors, artists, and more.
+We value diversity and positivity and believe that cool comes in many forms.

 Made in and for Berlin, with love.